I hope you’ll agree with me when I say: an engineer’s life is not possible without a good laptop… or is it?

 Best Laptops For Computer Science Majors

-Besides our recommendation for the best laptops for computer science majors, this article will also tell you exactly, what specs you needed.
+Besides our recommendation for the best laptops for computer science students, this article will also tell you exactly what specs you’ll need.
 If you finish this article, you won’t need to read elsewhere for more info.

 For those who already know how much “horsepower” they need or simply don’t have enough time to read the whole article.
 They can go through our recommendation first.
-However, you can jump to our buyer’s guide section any time by sidebar or navigation link.
+However, you can jump to our buyer’s guide section any time by scrolling below.

-So, without further ado, here’s our list of the best laptops for computer science majors.
+So, without further ado, let’s check out my list of the best computer engineering laptops.